 Connect the red clamp to the positive terminal on your battery.

 Then connect the black clamp to the negative terminal of the battery.
 Unlike standard jumper leads where you need to earth one of the clamps, the clamps on a portable battery can be placed on both terminals.

 Then turn over your car.
 As mentioned above, you may need to do this several times in order for it to kick over.
 Once again, if the car doesn’t start then you will need a new battery.

-Have a terrible memory?
-Subscribe today and gain access to our free printables.
 We’ve created a handy step-by-step guide that you can print and keep in the glovebox!